Another post from the DBMS Curmudgeon

 In Summary, Big Data is just Data, NoSQL is Nonrelational and Data Lake remains.

-Category: big-data data-lake data-management dbms trends-predictions
+Category: data-and-analytics-strategies data-lake data-management dbms technology-and-emerging-trends

 Tags: big-data data-lake database-management-system dbms nonrelational nonrelational-dbms nosql rdbms structured-data unstructured-data